-An introduction to chemical stoichiometry, atomic and molecular structure, and bonding.
+This course is an introduction to chemical stoichiometry, atomic and molecular structure, and bonding.
 Laboratory will explore principles presented in lecture.
-Three hour lecture and one 3-hour laboratory.
-Prerequisite: high school chemistry or permission of the instructor.
-NOTE: \$50.00 lab fee applies.
-For biology and chemistry intended majors.
+Three-hour lecture and one three-hour laboratory.
+Prerequisite: high school chemistry or permission of the instructor; students must be calculus-ready.
+NOTE: \$50 lab fee applies.
+For biology, chemistry, physics and engineering intended majors.
 This course also satisfies the LO2 Critical Thinking Seminar.
+Lab section 72469 is linked with a first-year faculty advisor.